Dale Bennett: Career

 On 24 January 2013, Bennett joined Forest Green Rovers on a two-and-a-half-year deal, linking up with former teammate, Eddie Oshodi.
 After overcoming an injury that he arrived with, he made his Forest Green debut on 9 February 2013 in a 1–1 draw at Kenilworth Road against Luton Town.
 He scored his goal for Forest Green with a dramatic stoppage time equaliser in a 3–3 home draw against Lincoln City on 1 November 2014, Lincoln had led 3–0 with less than half an hour to go.
 On 5 March 2015, he agreed a new one-year contract with Forest Green that would keep him at the club until the summer of 2016.
 His second goal for the club came in a 3–1 away win over Barnet on 7 March 2015.
 His next goal for Forest Green saw him find the net in a 3–1 home win over Macclesfield Town on 11 April 2015.

 He was a part of a Forest Green side who reached the Conference National play-offs for the first time at the end of the 2014–15 season, playing in both legs of a semi-final defeat against Bristol Rovers.
 The following 2015–16 campaign saw him make his hundredth league appearance for Forest Green in a 1–1 away draw at Tranmere Rovers on 19 March 2016.
 He ended the season playing in the 2015–16 National League play-off final at Wembley Stadium, but ended up on the losing side, suffering a 3–1 defeat against Grimsby Town.
 The following season he played again in the 2016–17 National League play-off final, helping Forest Green earn promotion to the Football League for the first time in their history with a 3–1 win over Tranmere Rovers.

 In June 2018, he returned to the National League, signing a two-year contract with Sutton United.
 At the end of his first season with the club he won a clean sweep of awards as Club Player of the Year, Players' Player of the Year and Supporters' Player of the Year.
 On 17 October 2019 the club confirmed, that injuries had forces 29-year old Bennett to retire immediately.

 Personal life

 Bennett is of Trinidadian, Grenadian and Jamaican descent through his grandparents, and declared interest in representing the Trinidad and Tobago national football team.

 Dale has recently turned vegan following his return from his honeymoon in June 2017.

 Bennett was also in the process of obtaining the required documentation to represent the Grenadian National Football Team.

+Dale is now a registered FIFA Football Agent representing both men and woman professional footballers.